JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-test.md

 Compose Multiplatform test API does not rely on JUnit's `TestRule` class.
 Instead, you call the `runComposeUiTest` function and invoke the test functions on the `ComposeUiTest` receiver.

-JUnit-based API is available for desktop targets, however.
-See [Running JUnit-based tests with Compose Multiplatform for Desktop](#running-junit-based-tests-with-compose-multiplatform-for-desktop).
+However, JUnit-based API is available for [desktop targets](#running-junit-based-tests-with-compose-multiplatform-for-desktop).

 ## Writing and running tests with Compose Multiplatform